 Last week we talked about how your personal wave affects all others around you and this is especially true with those who suffer from BPD.
-If you filled in the homework from last week we will be referring to it this week, but if not don’t worry because I have a few examples for us to look at anyway.
+If you filled in the homework from last week we will be referring to it this week, but if you didn’t do it don’t worry because I have a few examples for us to look at anyway.
 This week is finding out if you are a pebble person or a sand person.
-This is not about your own personal beach type preferences, it is about how you let emotional waves crash over you.
+This is not about your own personal beach type preferences, it is about how you let emotional waves crash over you…

 What most people will notice about their sheet is that a lot of the inner circle of people (those close to us and the ones we love) seem to be badly affected by our negative reactions, but then those in the outer circle a little less so (much like a wave effect as we talked about last week).
 But this week I ask you to look at your answers a different way.
 What if you turn some of the people on your sheet into pebbles rather than sand!?
 Let me explain…

 When a wave crashes over a sandy beach you might see the wave go over the top of it, but that is not true at all.
 Most of the force of that wave is going under and into the sand rather than over the top of it.
 Have you ever noticed how squishy the sand is in the water?
 That is because the waves are breaking the sand particles apart.

 Meanwhile, on the pebble beach, the waves are just as strong and yet the pebble doesn’t move.
 It lets those waves crash over itself and doesn’t let them bother it.
 Just close your eyes for a moment and imagine those waves crashing over a pebble beach and how the water goes into the pebbles and around it, but never truly manages to move them even after the roughest of waves.